Armur-Ai/armur-blog-securityfundamentals/content/docs/web/web/windows-and-active-directory.md

 ---
 title: "Understanding Windows and Active Directory Security Fundamentals"
-description: "Master the fundamentals of Windows and Active Directory security with our comprehensive guide covering authentication, access controls, group policies, and best practices for securing your enterprise environment."
 image: "https://armur-ai.github.io/armur-blog-securityfundamentals/images/4.avif"
 icon: "code"
 draft: false
 ---

-### Introduction

 In today's interconnected enterprise environments, securing Windows systems and Active Directory (AD) infrastructure has become more critical than ever.
 This comprehensive guide will walk you through the essential concepts and practical implementations of Windows and Active Directory security, helping you build a robust security foundation for your organization.